 This course examines the determinants or causes of public policy in small-island jurisdictions.
 Students familiarize themselves with various models for understanding the causes of public policy and with selected frameworks for comparing policy across jurisdictions.

 PREREQUISITE: Admission into a UPEI graduate program, or eligibility for graduate studies.

-Semester-hours of credit: 3 Hours per week: 3
+Hours per week: 3